 This story was published on 11 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Melbourne jobs expos recently held in Broadmeadows and Dandenong provided people looking for work in those areas an opportunity to meet with local employers, hand out their resumes and discuss job vacancies.

 AMES Australia hosted the events, covering the North West Melbourne, and South Eastern Melbourne and Peninsula employment regions.
 Each expo gave employers the chance to meet job-ready candidates in those areas.

 Just over 500 people attended the North West expo, with 38 local employers showcasing their businesses and discussing vacancies with people looking for work opportunities.
 In the South East, just over 200 people looking for work and 21 employers attended the event.